-During operation phase, the waste generated from Project will include domestic solid wastes at worker accommodation, SCADA building and substation and hazardous wastes like waste oil from DG sets and transformers, and oil containing jutes and rags.
+During operation phase, the waste generated from Project will include domestic solid wastes at worker accommodation, SCADA building and substation and hazardous wastes like waste oil from DG sets and transformers, and oil containing jutes, damaged solar panels and rags, pesticide usage for weed control.
 There are chances of spillage of oil during maintenance work such as lubricating oils from transformers etc. The accidental spillages of oil/lubricants and hazardous waste generated during maintenance work may cause contamination of soil and ground water.
 There is a likelihood of spillage to occur at an area that is designated for storage of hazardous wastes.